 - New Zealand AA Motoring.

 Make sure you go via an official website as there is a scam out there for IDP’s.

 It is the traveller’s responsibility to ensure that they have the appropriate paperwork.
 Even though you may not be requested to show your IDP by the car company or travel agent, if you get pulled over by the police they will be expecting to see your IDP.
 I recommend even though it seems a silly process it gives you peace of mind while driving legally during your trip to Italy for only a small fee.

 For our trip to Italy, I rented a car from a cheap hire company.
 It’s not awful but make sure to read the fine print and know exactly what comes with your rental.
 They really lure you in with their great offers!

 Check the simple things like no hidden fees, how many drivers you can have or that you have unlimited mileage.

 I may have hit a sign with our rental car (whoops…) thankfully it was exactly where there was damage on the car previously and no one was the wiser of my minor accident.
-Otherwise, those nasty fees would of definitely stung me.
+Otherwise, those nasty fees would have definitely stung me.

 Driving in a new country can be stressful (especially Pisa!) and caused my minor accident so make sure you have insurance.
-One of the biggest ways that car rental companies earn money from you is via the insurance.
+One of the biggest ways that car rental companies earn money from you is via insurance.
 Picking up